Study in New Zealand - Highlights

 - Skilled Migrant Category (SMC): Indian students who complete their studies in New Zealand and secure skilled employment may be eligible to apply for PR under the Skilled Migrant Category.
 This point-based category assesses factors like age, work experience, qualifications, and job offers.

-- Work to Residence Visa: Graduates may be eligible for a Work to Residence visa after completing a relevant course of study in New Zealand.
+- Work-to-Residence Visa: Graduates may be eligible for a work-to-residencevisa after completing a relevant course of study in New Zealand.
 This visa allows graduates to work in New Zealand and transition to PR if they meet the criteria.

 - Post-Study Employer-Assisted Work Visa: Graduates who secure a job offer relevant to their qualifications may apply for this visa, which allows them to work and gain work experience in New Zealand.
 This can be a stepping stone to PR.